Dr Rosie Cooney

-My interests are in biodiversity conservation and sustainable use, and its interface with indigenous peoples' and local communities' rights and livelihoods, and with broader human economic activities and social trajectories.
-I have particular interests in climate adaptation in relation to biodiversity, sustainable use of wild resources, community wildlife management and conservation, wildlife trade and its regulation, poaching and wildlife crime, the precautionary principle and its application to various sectors, biodiversity offsets, and national and international biodiversity governance and policy.
-I am a disciplinary and sectoral boundary-crosser, with a history of engaging knowledge from diverse quarters and convening dialogue to address topical issues, and analysing and distilling research findings to inform practice and policy.
+My interests are in biodiversity conservation and sustainable use, and its interface with indigenous peoples' and local communities' rights/livelihoods and broader human economic activities and social trajectories.
+I have particular interests in climate adaptation in relation to biodiversity, sustainable use of wild resources, community wildlife management, wildlife trade and its regulation, poaching and wildlife crime, the precautionary principle and its application to various sectors, and biodiversity governance and policy generally.
+I have tended to work across disciplinary and sectoral boundaries, with a history of engaging knowledge from diverse quarters and convening dialogue to address topical issues, and analysing and distilling research findings to inform practice and policy.

-I am Senior Director of the Conservation Research branch of the ACT Government Environment, Planning and Sustainable Development Directorate, where I lead a team responsible for carrying out research and monitoring to advise decision-making, policy and management on biodiversity and ecosystems in the ACT, working collaboratively with ANU and other research institutions.
+I am currently Senior Director of the Conservation Research branch of the ACT Government Environment, Planning and Sustainable Development Directorate, where I lead a team responsible for carrying out research and monitoring to advise decision-making, policy and management on biodiversity and ecosystems in the ACT, working collaboratively with ANU and other research institutions.

 I have spent most of my career in international conservation organisations (mainly IUCN, the International Union for Conservation of Nature), with stints in academic roles (as a Research Fellow at Institute of Environmental Studies at UNSW and convening International Environmental Policy at Fenner), in government, and as a consultant (to international organisations, governments and the private sector).